Restricting loop expansions in gauge theories coupled to matter: Introduction

-In an appendix we discuss some general features of using a LM field in conjunction with the path integral.
-We also show in a second appendix how the first class constraints, present in a YM action supplemented by a LM field, can be used to derive the gauge invariances in this model.
+In an introductory section we discuss some general features of using a LM field in conjunction with the path integral.
+The next three sections outline how a LM field can be used in scalar, YM and gravitational models respectively.
+We also show in the Appendix \ref{appA} how the first class constraints, present in a YM action supplemented by a LM field, can be used to derive the gauge invariances in this model.
+In the Appendix \ref{appB} we argue that, in consequence of the nilpotency of the BRST transformations, the Lagrange multiplier gauge theories are consistent with unitarity, as the contribution of ghost states cancel against those of unphysical polarizations of gauge fields.
+We also show that when there is a LM field, the energy spectrum is bounded below and negative norm states do not contribute to physical processes.

+We are using the Feynman path integral to quantize both the fields that normally appear in the classical action as well as the LM field used to impose the classical equations of motion; in no sense though is what we are considering a classical theory.
+There is no partitioning of degrees of freedom into those that are ``classical'' and those that are ``quantum'', such as is done in the Koopman–von Neumann–Sudarshan approach as discussed in Refs. \cite{44,45}.
+If we were to have such a partitioning, then when employing canonical quantization, these coordinates and their conjugate momenta corresponding to classical degrees of freedom would commute.
+This is not the case in our approach; all degrees of freedom have conventional quantum commutation relations.